 Washing the greens won't remove the salmonella, but that doesn't mean you should stop eating salads or adding lettuce to your sandwich.
 Handling the produce safely will reduce the risk of contamination.
 Make sure not to use cutting boards that haven't been thoroughly washed or utensils that have been used to handle uncooked meat.
 Washing your hands helps, too.

 Unless milk is pasteurized, it can carry salmonella.
 The Food and Drug Administration (FDA) says that anyone who consumes foods made from raw milk is susceptible, but children, teenagers, the elderly and pregnant women are particularly at risk.
+Soft cheeses (such as queso fresco, blue-veined, feta, brie and camembert) can carry salmonella, as can ice cream, and yogurt.
+A recent salmonella outbreak was linked to soft cheese from Mexico as well as beef.
+The CDC advises that people should avoid eating soft cheese that could be made from unpasteurized milk, regardless of the source.
 Raw milk cheese may be the exception because it's legally aged a minimum of 60 days, which minimizes the risk associated with natural bacteria.

 The textured skins of melons are perfect hiding places for salmonella, according to Huffington Post.
 Damaged melons are even more at risk, so check the skins before you buy and opt for damage-free ones.
 Keep the melons in the refrigerator to slow the growth of any bacteria that may be on them.